keiran-rowell/keiran-rowell.github.io/_posts/2026-12-12-the-delian-mode.md

 ### Digital Palimpsests

-%This needs to be expanded into a coherent section

-% Digital audio workstations now provide a near-infinite collection of sound banks and samples, as long as the gestalt sound was generated somewhere, somehow
+The digital audio workstation (DAW) [evolved from early synhtesis machines](https://www.musicradar.com/news/daphne-oram-oramics-daw), and now provide a near-infinite collection of sound banks and samples, as long as the gestalt sound was generated somewhere, somehow

 Ain't it funny how Delia's [meat-and-veggies synth experiments](https://youtu.be/jpdiMcEeTJA?si=gtoC47FIZ5K6xdaa) re-emerged as a sample in [2016's most lauded experimental hip-hop album](https://youtu.be/LVyGxlgeAjc?si=CC0S1o0nTOJHlIu2).
 Such sonic overlaying is no accident, it's the very origins of hip-hop's Disc Jockey culture, and continued source of fun in crate digging at a record fair.